rauricus/Bookfinder/README.md

 ## 🎯 Overview

-This project recognizes book spines in photos, extracts text via OCR, and looks up book details in various public library databases.
+This code recognizes book spines in images, extracts text via OCR, and looks up those texts in various library databases to help you identify the books.

 ### Pipeline
 1. **Book Spine Detection** → YOLO11 OBB Model